Ryu-Okamoto/PBL-B-Group7-Team/README.md

 ## members:
 - Ryu O. Hello World!;
 - Tamaki046 Hello World!
 Thank you for preparing GitHub!
+Nice to Meet You!